 Encourages joy of movement, allowing unique and creative expressions in dance.
-May be taken for a total of four (4) times for credit.
+DANC M20A and/or DANC M20B and/or DANC M20C (either individually or in combination) may be taken a maximum of four (4) times for credit.
 (Same course as THA M17.)
 Applies to Associate Degree.
 Transfer credit: CSU; UC